-The Ohrenberger School strives to develop a nurturing learning community in which our students can thrive.
-We want our students to become critical thinkers who are responsible, resilient and productive community leaders.
+The Ohrenberger School strives to develop a nurturing learning community in which all students can thrive.
+We work hard to instill a love of learning in our students and push them to become critical thinkers and community leaders.

 The Ohrenberger implements the Reading Street reading program at the elementary grades and the McDougal Littell English/Language Arts program in the middle school grades.
 With respect to mathematics, we implement the TERC Investigations curriculum in the elementary grades and the Connected Math Program in middle school.
 In addition, all students receive science instruction from a science specialist.
 We work to integrate opportunities for student inquiry and collaboration across all content areas.

 Our English language learners receive instruction in regular classrooms with ESL supports and/or in our Sheltered English Instruction (SEI) program.
 We also have a variety of supports for students with disabilities.
 We have resource room supports as well as a learning and adaptive behavior program for students with emotional disabilities.

 In addition to academic development, students build self-esteem, confidence and problem solving as they engage in dynamic games and playground activities.
 They learn the importance of teamwork, sportsmanship and work ethic as they try a different outdoor recess activity each week.

 - Making Music Matters instrumental program for grades 3-5

 - Berklee College of Music Faculty Outreach program for grades 6-8